fabquenneville/scripts-fabq/README.md

   - `ssh.md`: Secure Shell (SSH) configuration and tips.
   - `btrfs.md`: Btrfs filesystem configuration and tips.
   - `debian packaging.md`: Debian packaging guidelines.
+  - `debian_setup_aptly.md`: Comprehensive guide for installing Aptly on Debian.
   - `linux.md`: General Linux tips.
   - `pip packaging.md`: Packaging Python projects with pip.

 - **pages/other/**: Templates for other pages, such as the homepage of my Debian package repository.
 These are provided as inspiration and should not be used as-is.

+  - `debrepo.fabq.ca.html`: This file serves as the homepage for my Debian package repository.
+It provides the instructions to add the repository to user's system's sources list and install packages securely.

 - **pages/errors/**: Templates for error pages.
 These are provided as inspiration and should not be used as-is.

+- **pages/static/**: This directory contains static images used throughout the pages in the repository.
+These images are copyrighted to me and may be used to enhance the visual appeal of the documentation and guides.

-- **requests/**: Similar to the `pages/` directory, this contains error pages structured as requests for software like HAProxy.
+- **requests/errors/**: Similar to the `pages/errors/` directory, this contains error pages structured as requests for software like HAProxy.

 ## 📖 Documentation